Empresa Líneas Marítimas Argentinas

-Empresa Líneas Marítimas Argentinas (ELMA) (Argentine Shipping Lines Company) was an Argentine cargo shipping line formed on September 30, 1960, after Juan Perón nationalised the shipping industry.
+Empresa Líneas Marítimas Argentinas (ELMA) (Argentine Shipping Lines Company) was an Argentine cargo shipping line established on September 30, 1960.

 The Argentine Maritime Lines Company involved the merger of two companies, both state: the Merchant Fleet of the State (FME) and Argentina Fleet of Navigation of Ultramar (FANU).
 It served Argentina's foreign trade until the 1990s, when the government of Carlos Menem declared its dissolution.
 At its peak its fleet had more than 60 ships (approximately 700,000 tonnes DW).
 Ships sailed to Northern Europe, the United Kingdom, the Baltic Sea, the Mediterranean, the east coasts of the United States of America and Canada, the Gulf of Mexico, the Pacific, the Middle East and Far East and Africa.

 World War II ships

 One of the first ships was a used World War II ship; in 1946 the SS Bozeman Victory was sold to Compañía Argentina de Navegación Dodero, Buenos Aires, Argentina and renamed SS Campero.
 In 1949 she was sold to Flota Argentina de Navegación de Ultramar, Buenos Aires.
 In 1961 she was sold to Empresa Líneas Marítimas Argentinas, Buenos Aires.
 In 1972 she was scrapped at Campana, Argentina.